 Owners won't have to pay too much to keep a fortwo on the road.
 The normally-aspirated manual car I tried returns 68.9mpg on the combined cycle and 57.7mpg in town, with emissions pegged at 93g/km.
 Those figures are for cars with the manual gearbox but don't vary much if, as I would, you opt for the twin-clutch auto transmission.
 The manual car comes as standard with stop/start although you need to put the gearbox into neutral and have your foot on the brake to kill the engine in stationary traffic.
 If nothing else, it'll encourage you not to ride the clutch.
 Anything else to consider?
 Residual values will stack up quite well and upon purchase, you get a year's free international smart road assistance service offering breakdown assistance in emergencies.
 This can be renewed annually following a service with your local Smart Retailer.
 The three-year unlimited mileage warranty is better than most and there's Smart Service Care, a service plan designed to take care of your servicing costs for the first two, three or four services.
 It only comes to only about £15 a month, which seems a bit of a no-brainer to me.
 You might well spend that yourself on having the thing regularly valeted.

-Electric front windows, ESP + Hill Start Assist, Bluetooth interface for hands free telephone, Crosswind Assist, Outside temperature display, Aspherically curved door mirror glass, Matt Chrome interior door handles...
+Electric front windows, ESP + Hill Start Assist, Bluetooth interface for hands free telephone, Crosswind Assist, Instrument cluster with display, Aspherically curved door mirror glass, Matt Chrome interior door handles...